 Do you have a comment to make about Felipe Massa taking Rubens Barrichello's seat?

-"I'm not giving up, I'm still confident and convinced that before the end of the championship we'll be able to win at least one race".
+"I'm not giving up, I'm still confident and convinced that before the end of the championship, we'll be able to win at least one race".

-The secret dream of the German driver and his teammate is precisely to overturn the unfavorable prediction at Monza.
+The secret dream of the German driver and his teammate is precisely to overturn the unfavourable prediction in Monza.
 A difficult task but not an impossible one given that, in the past, also with the help of a bit of luck, it has already happened.
-Obviously, it will highly depend on the tyres and on the set-up of the car.
-Meanwhile on Wednesday, Michael Schumacher prepares himself psychologically for the rendez-vous with the Ferrari Tifosi, leading the drivers' football team engaged against the team of actors, at 8:00 p.m. on Monday, 29 August 2005, at the Brianteo stadium.
-As always, it is a guaranteed show and the proceeds from that match will go to charity.
-On Thursday, 1 September 2005, Rubens Barrichello beats Michael Schumacher.
-But it is a race of basket-golf-bike, Formula 1 has nothing to do with that: an internal show at the Piazza del Duomo in Milan with thousands of people who stop to support them.
-And, in the meantime, the Maranello team also draws attention because the results are so inadequate.
+Obviously, a lot will depend on the tyres and the set-up of the car.
+Meanwhile, on Wednesday, Michael Schumacher prepared himself psychologically for the rendez-vous with the Ferrari Tifosi, leading the drivers' football team against the actors’ team, at 8:00 p.m. on Monday, August 29, 2005, at the Brianteo stadium.
+As always, it was a guaranteed show and the proceeds from that match were donated to charity.
+On Thursday, September 1, 2005, Rubens Barrichello beat Michael Schumacher.
+But it is a race of basketball-golf-bike, Formula 1 has nothing to do with that: an internal show at the Piazza del Duomo in Milan with thousands of people who stopped to cheer for them.
+And, in the meantime, the Maranello team also draws attention even when the results are lacking.

 "It's been some months since our last win".